lengfeld/subpatch/website/exp/design.md

 TODO add [+] points here

-*NOTE*: This list is not completed yet and should grow while supbatch is developed.
+*Note*: This list is not completed yet and should grow while supbatch is developed.